Introducing the LLLNZ Alumnae Association

 - By assisting regional groups in the organising of reunions, either in conjunction with LLLNZ conferences or independently.

 - By maintaining a national database of former members and long-serving members.

 - Outreach into our communities to support breastfeeding mothers and families.

 Regional Representatives are Alumnae members willing to initiate and facilitate social and educational activities in their regions.
 The Regional Representatives are keen to hear from you, download contact list

 To find out more about the LLLNZ Alumnae Association or to contact any one of the LLLNZ Alumnae committee please send us an email otherwise telephone Alison at 09 533 0391.

 We hope you will consider becoming an Alumnae Association Member.
-Should you wish to do so please complete this form Membership of the LLLNZ Alumnae Association 84kB.
+Should you wish to do so please complete this form: 2019-2020 Alumnae Membership & Renewal Form.

 These may include biographical accounts of careers; parenting and grand-parenting; other life changing experiences; news from LLLNZ and information about regional meetings and conferences.
-Kaleidoscope also reprints medical articles and current breastfeeding research from LLLNZ publications and other reputable sources.
+Kaleidoscope also reprinted medical articles and (at the time) current breastfeeding research from LLLNZ publications and other reputable sources.